 You agree to take every precaution to ensure the safety, security and integrity of your Account and transactions when using Online Banking and the Mobile App.
-You agree not to leave your computer or mobile device unattended while logged in; if you do we will not be liable for any damages.
-Log off immediately at the completion of each access by you, and secure access to your computer or mobile device, lock your mobile device, and take other steps necessary to stop unauthorized use of your Account, Online Banking, and the Mobile App.
+You agree not to leave your computer or mobile device unattended while logged in; if you do, we will not be liable for any damages.
+Log off immediately at the completion of each session and secure access to your computer or mobile device, including locking your computer or mobile device and other steps necessary to prevent unauthorized use of your Account, Online Banking, and the Mobile App.

 Although considerable effort is expended to make Online Banking, the Mobile App, and our other operational and communications channels consistently available, we do not warrant these channels to be available and error free at all times.
 In fact, there will be times when they are unavailable for scheduled maintenance or other unscheduled service interruptions.
 You agree that we will not be responsible for any interruptions in service due to maintenance of, changes to, or failure of Online Banking, the Mobile App, or other communications channel.
 We may terminate your participation in Online Banking, the Mobile App or both for any reason, including inactivity, at any time.
 We will try to notify you in advance, but we are not obligated to do so.

 1. Payment Authorization and Remittance